The Grey Album: The Grey Video

 In the autumn of 2004 Swiss directing team Ramon & Pedro (Laurent Fauchere and Antoine Tinguely) made "The Grey Video" to promote the single "Encore".
-The black and white video mixes clips from the Beatles' film A Hard Day's Night with footage from a Jay-Z concert and new footage and computer generated imagery to create scenes that involve John Lennon breakdancing and Ringo Starr scratching.
+The black and white video mixes clips from the Beatles' film A Hard Day's Night with footage from a Jay-Z concert and new footage involving computer generated imagery to create scenes that involve John Lennon breakdancing and Ringo Starr scratching.
 Because the original Beatles footage was on film and the added footage originated as digital video, picture-quality differences are visible throughout the piece.

 The video begins with The Beatles performing before cameras and a live audience.
 Ringo Starr begins to drum to the 1:00 to 1:08 segment of "Glass Onion".
 John Lennon begins to sing while George Harrison and Paul McCartney nod their heads to the beat.
 After a few moments, the monitors in the director's booth begin to flicker, showing scenes of Jay-Z rapping "Encore", and the lyrics of the chorus begin to show behind the group.
-Starr's drum kit becomes a set of turntables and mixer and he begins to scratch while John continues to sing "Oh, yeah!" as sampled from "Glass Onion".
+Starr's drum kit becomes a set of turntables and a mixer as he begins to scratch while John continues to sing "Oh, yeah!" as sampled from "Glass Onion".
 As "Encore" moves into the second verse, the beat changes to a sample of "Savoy Truffle".
 A John Lennon body double starts to breakdance, leading to a head-spin.
 McCartney and Harrison are replaced by two dancers.
 The Lennon double backflips off the screen, flinging his wig off.
 Ringo walks off and the lights fade to black.

 The video was not available commercially, but became popular over the Internet.
 Due to the legal issues surrounding the use of copyrighted material, the video is shown with the disclaimer that it was made for non-commercial and experimental purposes only.